Exploring ultracold collisions in $^6$Li-$^{53}$Cr Fermi mixtures: Feshbach resonances and scattering properties of a novel alkali-transition metal system: Abstract

 \section{Abstract}

-We investigate ultracold collisions in a mixture of $^6$Li and $^{53}$Cr fermionic atoms by exploring six different Li-Cr spin channels via loss spectroscopy.
-We pinpoint more than 50 interspecies Feshbach resonances comprised between 0 and 1500 Gauss, to which we unambiguously assign a complete set of quantum numbers based on full coupled-channel calculations.
-Our work provides a thorough characterization of $^{6}$Li-$^{53}$Cr scattering properties and yields predictions for other isotopic pairs, paving the way to future few- and many-body studies with quantum mixtures of alkali and transition metal atoms.
-Additionally, our study lays the ground for the production of a new class of ultracold polar molecules possessing both electric and magnetic dipole moments.
+We investigate ultracold collisions in a novel mixture of $^6$Li and $^{53}$Cr fermionic atoms, discovering more than 50 interspecies Feshbach resonances via loss spectroscopy.
+Building a full coupled-channel model, we unambiguously characterize the $^{6}$Li-$^{53}$Cr scattering properties and yield predictions for other isotopic pairs.
+In particular, we identify various Feshbach resonances that enable the controlled tuning of elastic $s$- and $p$-wave $^{6}$Li-$^{53}$Cr interactions.
+Our studies thus make lithium-chromium mixtures emerge as optimally-suited platforms for the experimental search of elusive few- and many-body regimes of highly-correlated fermionic matter, and for the realization of a new class of ultracold polar molecules possessing both electric and magnetic dipole moments.